gavrillamahdi/3-column-preview-card-component-main/README.md

 ### What I learned

 In this challenge I learn how to use `prefers-color-scheme` CSS media feature to style the website to dark mode when the user's indicate dark preference through an operating system setting.
-[Tailwind CSS](https://tailwindcss.com/) handle this behaviour through `dark:` classes utilites.
+[Tailwind CSS](https://tailwindcss.com/) handle this behaviour through `dark:` class utility.
 This approach pretty easy to use and implement when building a website I think

 ## Author